thebillington/tphysics/README.md

 #### Updating the game window

-In order to draw your shapes at their correct location, create a game loop that calls the **update** function.
+In order to update any changes you make between frames, you must create a game loop that calls the **update** function.
 When the update function is called, it renders all of the changes that have happened since the last time you called it and creates a new *frame*:

 ```python
 from tphysics import Game